Anatole, Dallas, Texas

 Supersonic Aircraft, the AIAA Pressure Gain Combustion Program Committee (PGC PC), and the AIAA High Speed Air Breathing Propulsion TC, a committee she chaired from 2014 to 2016.

 Bernd Chudoba, Ph.D.
-Dr. Bernd Chudoba is Professor and Director of the Aerospace Vehicle Design (AVD) Laboratory at The University of Texas Arlington and President of AVD Services LLC.
+Dr. Bernd Chudoba is Associate Professor and Director of the Aerospace Vehicle Design (AVD) Laboratory at The University of Texas Arlington and President of AVD Services LLC.
 The AVD setting is dedicated to advance the aerospace systems conceptual/preliminary synthesis

 capability that challenges the status quo for aerospace vehicle design, strategic and technical forecasting.
 Consistency, predictability, correctness